 - I. Be in keeping with the scale, form and character of its surroundings; - 2.
 Protect and where possible enhance important features such as jitties, traditional walls, hedgerows and trees; - 3.
-Have safe and suitable access; - Integrate into its surroundings by reinforcing existing connections and creating new ones, while also respecting existing buildings and land uses around the development site; - The amenities of residents in the area should not be significantly adversely affected, including by loss of daylight/sunlight, privacy, air quality, noise and light pollution; - 6.
-As appropriate to the scale of development create a place with a locally inspired or otherwise distinctive character and: - Protect and where possible enhance the setting of the canal and battlefield site, particularly through the integrity of farmsteads and dispersed built form on the main approaches to the village; - ii) Protect and where possible enhance Stoke Golding's historic street pattern, including jitties and yards; - iii) Development in Stoke Golding Conservation Area should respond to the prevalent 18th and 19th century styles which incorporate a range of domestic, industrial, agricultural, and commercial influences;
+Have safe and suitable access; - Integrate into its surroundings by reinforcing existing connections and creating new ones, while also respecting existing buildings and land uses around the development site; - 5.
+The amenities of residents in the area should not be significantly adversely affected, including by loss of daylight/sunlight, privacy, air quality, noise and light pollution; - 6.
+As appropriate to the scale of development create a place with a locally inspired character and: - i) Protect and where possible enhance the setting of the canal and battlefield site, particularly through the

-- 7. Take advantage of existing topography, landscape features (including water courses), wildlife habitats, existing buildings, site orientation and microclimates; - 8.
+- integrity of farmsteads and dispersed built form on the main approaches to the village; - ii) Respect local building styles by ensuring that buildings are of modest size (maximum of two storeys) and simple in plan and elevation.
+Buildings should be red brick with dark blue plain clay roof tiles or Welsh slates.
+Chimneys should be prominent; - iii) Protect and where possible enhance Stoke Golding's historic street pattern, including jitties and yards; - iv) Development in, or affecting the setting of, Stoke Golding Conservation Area should respond to the prevalent 18th and 19th century styles which incorporate a range of domestic, industrial, agricultural, and commercial influences; - 7.
+Take advantage of existing topography, landscape features (including water courses), wildlife habitats, existing buildings, site orientation and microclimates; - 8.
 Ensure buildings are designed and positioned to enhance streets and spaces; - 9.
-Be designed in a way that encourage low vehicle speeds; - Ensure parking is integrated so that it does not dominate the street; - II.
+Be designed in a way that encourage low vehicle speeds; - 10.
+Ensure parking is integrated so that it does not dominate the street; - 11.
 Ensure public and private spaces are clearly defined and designed to be attractive, well managed and safe; and - 12.
 Provide adequate external storage space for bins and recycling as well as vehicles and cycles.